Collegiate Cycling - Membership

 2. If so, get in touch with your club president.
 You should be able to get his or her contact information from the Campus Activities office or the Athletics Department at your school, or from the team website.
 If your school does not have a club, see the link below about Starting a Team.
 It's free and easy!
 Then come back to Step 3.

 3. Purchase your license (the club must have a Club License as described in "Starting a Team" and each rider must also have a USA Cycling Collegiate License).
-To do this create a USA Cycling account and purchase a Collegiate License for $30.
-Click here to find out what your $30 is spent on.
+To do this create a USA Cycling account and purchase a Collegiate License.
+Click here to find out what your fee goes towards.
 You can also purchase your collegiate license in conjunction with a regular USA Cycling license.
-In this case, the total cost will be $60 (the normal price of a racing license), and your collegiate license will be a free add-on.
+In this case your collegiate license will be a free add-on.
 In either case, your license is good until December 31 of the same calendar year you bought it.
 E-mail USA Cycling with any questions.

 If you’ve never raced before, you will be automatically assigned to the lowest category, so you will only be competing against others at your skill level.
 Once you have some race experience under your belt, you can submit for an upgrade from your My USA Cycling account page under "License Info".
 You can find information about the requirements for upgrading here.